SYS-Labs/rollux-tutorial/standard-bridge-standard-token/README.md

 If you do not need any special processing on L2, just the ability to deposit, transfer, and withdraw tokens, you can use [`OptimismMintableERC20Factory`](https://github.com/SYS-Labs/rollux/blob/develop/packages/contracts-bedrock/contracts/universal/OptimismMintableERC20Factory.sol).

-**Note:** This tutorial is for the Bedrock release, which is currently running on the Rollux Tanenbaum test network.
+**Note:** This tutorial is for the Bedrock release, which is currently running on the Rollux Tanenbaum test and Rollux mainnet networks.

 **Warning:** The standard bridge does *not* support certain ERC-20 configurations: